jesseyuen/portfolio-2021/src/projects/building-a-design-community.md

 ![A screenshot of a collection of card components](/images/screenshot-2021-09-09-at-20.57.22.png "We collaboratively surveyed the DfE landscape to collect and collate user interface elements (components and patterns) that weren't in the GOV.UK Design System.")

-**Show and tells**
+**Show the thing**

-Teams present what they are up to, tell the stories of their service. talk about challenges, opportunities and
+Teams present what they are up to, tell the stories of their service.
+Hearing colleagues talk about challenges, opportunities and outcomes is beneficial to all.
+Breaks down the silos, shares the knowledge, designers get to receive feedback.

+\[image here from a show and tell]

 ### Connecting others

-Community can grow at various layers within a design team.
-Large public ceremonies like meet ups are god for...
+Community growth can happen at various layers within the design space.

+Large public ceremonies like meet ups are good for...

-Smaller groups connecting in more intimate settings allows...
+Smaller groups connecting in more intimate settings allow...

 Identifying good matches and connecting them.
-Pairing senior and junior designers
+Pairing senior and junior designers, creating mentoring opportunities,